mpusch88/listerify/README.md

 # Listerify

-Python program that uses the Spotify Web API to fetch and print the names of all tracks in a given Spotify playlist.
+Listerify is a Python script that uses the Spotify API to save Spotify playlists to a CSV file.

 ## Requirements